mabdn/fprime-spaceposts/doc/Moderator/SoftwareDesignDocument.md

 # Moderator Component Documentation
 ## Summary
 The `Moderator` component is a passive F' component that decides whether received messages are stored or discarded based on a set of moderation rules.

+## Necessity
+An onboard moderation is necessary because the satellite is supposed to receive messages from HAM radio users (see [Concepts of SpacePosts](../../README.md#the-concept-of-spaceposts)).
+These users send their messages to the satellite using their own radio equipment.
+Consequently, there is no way to check the content of their message prior to receiving them on the satellite.

+However, one of the SpacePost system's requirements is to ensure that no inappropriate messages published by the satellite.
+We chose to fulfill this requirement by rejecting an inappropriate message when it is received and thus before it is stored on the satellite.

 ## Requirements
 ### Functional Requirements
 Requirement | Description | Verification Method